eram/freeze-mutate/readme.md

 # Freeze-Mutate - A KISS immutable utility library for JS and TS.

+Welcome!
-Welcome. `freeze-mutate` is a Javascript/Typescript-based npm module that was born after looking for a good utility library, to help me get my DTOs immutable.
-The libraries I found were an overkill (immutable.js) or lacking support for deep merging of objects during mutations.
-Or they where making my code ugly with lots of function calls for each change-set.
-So I wrote the below to help me keep things simple and neat...
+I was looking for a nice little module that would help me get my DTOs immutable.
+The libraries I found were either an overkill (immutable.js), lacking support for deep merging of objects during mutations, or they were making my code ugly with lots of function calls for each change.
+So that's how freeze-mutate came to life: a Javascript/Typescript-based npm module that helps me keep things simple and neat.

-Freeze any object and it becomes immutable - all its properies are deep-frozed in the processes.
-Including child objects.
+* **Freeze** any object and it becomes **immutable**: all its properties and child-objects in the process.
 This is done using Javascript native Object.freeze.

-Mutate a frozen object with a change-set and you get a new frozen object that is a **merge** of the original object and the change-set.
-Again, this is a deep-merge that would also merge Arrays, Sets, Maps and your own custom classes etc.
+* **Mutate** a frozen object with a **change-set** and you get a new frozen object that is a merge, or an overlay,  of the the change-set on top of the original object.
+Again, this is a deep-merge that also works with **Arrays**, **Sets**, **Maps**, and your own custom **classes**.
 For the brave: you can provide custom freeze and merge functions.

-Using Typescript you get all the goodies of generics, enforcing the validity of the change set, Readonly returned types and interfaces for the custom functions.
+* Using **Typescript** you get all the goodies of **generics**, enforcing the validity of the change-set, **Readonly** returned types and interfaces for the custom functions.

 Enough talking.
-Let's have a look...
+Let's see some action…

-## Supports deep-freeze and merge of objects during mutation:
+## Deep-freezing and merging of objects during mutation:

 ```javascript
 const { mutate, freeze } = require("freeze-mutate");